dhis2/dhis2-docs/src/user/what-is-dhis2.md

 can be used in many different contexts depending on the exact requirements of the operating system to be used.

-Additionally, PostgreSQL is the required database management system (DBMS) for DHIS2.
-DHIS2 newest versions come with advanced features which require PostgreSQL.
-Other DBMS systems such as H2 and MySQL are no longer supported in the newer versions of DHIS2.

 Lastly, and perhaps most importantly, since DHIS2 is a browser-based application, the only real requirement to interact with the system is